Frequently Asked Questions

 How long is an appointment?

 We normally book an initial 45 minute assessment/treatment slot.
-Should you only use a 30 minute slot then you will only be charged our 30 minute fee.
 Follow up appointments are normally booked for 30 minutes.

 How much will it cost me?